Pinafore/qb-api/README.md

 The demo answerer goes through all the questions and answers based on fixed strings (this is pretty dumb, but hopefully gives an idea of how to write your own answerer!).
 For example, whenever it sees "author" it answers "Marcel Proust", whenever it sees "fancy" it answers "Iggy Azalea", and its default answer at the end of a question is "Chinua Achebe".

-It first gets all of the questions it can answer from the `web/client.py` API.
+It first gets all of the questions it can answer from the `web/client.py` API:
 ```
 all_questions = self._server.get_all_questions()
 print(str(all_questions)[:70] + "...")